 Paddington Uniting Church – As a congregation supports Marriage Equality.

-The basis of the ‘no’ argument lies in the doctrine of complementarianism.
+My understanding of the basis of the ‘no’ argument for marriage lies in the doctrine of complementarianism.
 This doctrine reflects a patriarchal theology and practice of male headship, which in turn subordinates women in the family structure.
 It is re-enforced by a prescriptive rather than a descriptive reading of Scripture, focusing on particular texts without a contextual or cultural critique of patriarchal societal structures.
-Its proponents argue that this is the best environment to raise children, all the while cherry-picking sources to give their argument a ‘scientific’ modernist appeal without the peer review rigour of real science.
+Its proponents argue that this is the best environment to raise children, all the while cherry-picking sources to give their argument a ‘scientific’ modernist appeal without the peer review rigor of real science.
 In practice, this religious doctrine is best reflected in women vowing to obey their husbands and husbands not vowing the same in return, as seen in many conservative marriages, based on their reading of the Pauline text.

 While some conservative Catholic and Evangelical religious traditions support this is doctrine, there is a strong and robust Christian tradition reading the same Scriptures that sees Christ as the great equalizer and that we are all, as signed in our baptism, one in and with Christ and each other as a gift of God’s grace.
 The differentiation is not one of gender, but of gifts.
 All parts of the body of Christ work together as part of this New Humanity, New Creation in God or the Family of God, which transcends biological family bonds and gender roles.